 - Administer the dosage with a oral syringe or turkey baster and squirt it from the side by pulling back your dog’s lips and squirting between their back teeth.
 You can also squirt from the front into the back of your dog’s tongue or mouth.
 Be careful not to let your dog inhale the substance, as this can lead to aspiration.
 If your dog doesn’t vomit within 15 minutes, you can give them a second dose.

 - Stay with your dog while they vomits.
 Collect the vomit for your vet to analyze, and don’t let your dog eat anything they vomit up.

 - Keep an eye out for complications and adverse reactions, such as vomiting for more than 45 minutes, diarrhea, lethargy, gastric dilatation-volvulus (GDV or bloat), or gastric ulcers.

 - Follow up with your veterinarian as soon as possible.

-Timing is critical, and the safest step is to take your dog to the veterinary office or emergency clinic to have vomiting induced.
-In some cases, other treatment may also be needed, such as IV fluids.
-And if you haven’t been successful making your dog vomit, your vet may give him a stronger medication to get rid of the substance he swallowed, as well as the hydrogen peroxide.
+Timing is critical, and the safest step is to take your dog to the veterinary office or emergency veterinary clinic to have vomiting induced.
+In some cases, other supportive treatment may also be needed, such as IV fluids.
+And if you haven’t been successful in making your dog vomit, your vet may give them a stronger medication to get rid of the substance that they swallowed, as well as the hydrogen peroxide.